flexcrush420/portable-esde-linux/README.md

 ## In-game controls

-The bundle pre-configures two universal RetroArch shortcuts that work on any controller after autoconfig matches your pad.
-No setup required — they're ready as soon as you launch a game.
+The bundle pre-configures two universal RetroArch shortcuts that work on any controller recognized by SDL2's gamepad database — which covers virtually every DS4, DualSense, Xbox One / Series, 8BitDo, Switch Pro, and the vast majority of clones via their hardware GUID.
+No manual mapping required.

 | Shortcut | Action |
 |---|---|